ussrinivas/connekt/README.md

 To run the project locally ``sbt compile`` followed by ``sbt run `` and follow the instructions.
 For running receptors you will need to run ``sbt "run receptors"``.

 #### Promoting
-In order to promote your changes and build the package, refer to the jenkins job at [Connket Promote](http://usercrm-automation-qa-0001.nm.flipkart.com:8080/view/Promotion%20Jobs/job/promote_connekt/) to trigger build
+In order to promote your changes and build the package, refer to the jenkins job at [Connekt Promote](http://usercrm-automation-qa-0001.nm.flipkart.com:8080/view/Promotion%20Jobs/job/promote_connekt/) to trigger build

 Contributing
 -------------------------